Skip to Main Content

 Wildlife Sightings

-Birds Recently Seen at Spotsylvania Court House Battlefield, Fredericksburg & Spotsylvania Nat’l Military Park (as reported to eBird)
+Birds Recently Seen at Spotsylvania Court House Battlefield, Fredericksburg & Spotsylvania Nat’l Military Park:

 • Restrooms